sergioortiz26/Cancer_overlapping_filter_WSI_images/README.md

 TESTING PHASE

 Here, once the CNN configuration is selected, and the model training is saved in a .h5 file format (saved in 'CNN_V2_s2_balanceo.py'), the testing phase is performed to evaluate the final configuration.
 The testing phase is done in first instance in 'Testeo_con_and_sin_overlapping_V6_splits_sin_blancos.py'.
-In this script are implementd the traditional method that directly use the the model pre-train to evaluate the patches of each images.
-In addition, different overlapp methods are proposed to improve patch performance. (explained in more detail in the paper ...)
+In this script are implemented the traditional method that directly uses the model pre-train to evaluate the patches of each image.
+In addition, different overlapping methods are proposed to improve patch performance. (explained in more detail in the paper ...)
 Others script to testing phase is 'testeo_mas_salida_mapas_mas_dif_parches_todos_los_casos.py'